Ebrahima Camara

 Ebrahima Camara (born 18 September 1996) is a Gambian athlete.
 He competed in the men's 100 metres event at the 2019 World Athletics Championships.

 He competed in the men's 100 metres event at the 2020 Summer Olympics.

+He is currently the Gambian national record holder in the 100m sprint with a best of 9.98.
+He is also the first Gambian sprinter to go under 10 seconds.